 I know people have been home preserving food forever, but, until eight months ago, the thought of putting food in a jar, storing it unrefrigerated on a shelf in the pantry, and then opening and eating it weeks later, lead me to fears of stomachaches and possible trips to the emergency room for accidental poisoning.

-So when Nick suggested that he wanted to try canning tomatoes in jars, it would be a lie to say I wasn’t skeptical that we could do it safely.
-But I liked the idea and was keen to let him try because we have been trying to avoid commercially canned foods as much as possible (due to the warnings about how ingesting unhealthy levels of the chemical bisphenol-A BPA found in the plastic linings in metal cans contributing to heart disease).
+So, when my mister, Nick, said that he wanted to try canning tomatoes in jars, it would be a lie to say I wasn’t skeptical that we could do it safely.
+But I liked the idea and was keen to let him try because we have been trying to avoid commercially canned foods as much as possible (due to the warnings about how ingesting unhealthy levels of the chemical bisphenol-A BPA, found in the plastic linings in metal cans, contributing to heart disease).

 It made sense to give home canning them a try, especially since Nick was so interested in learning how to do it.
 So I suggested he begin by doing a small batch and we’d see how they turned out.